Alexander Ljungqvist

-Alexander Ljungqvist is a Swedish economist, educator, scholar, writer, and speaker.
-He is a professor of finance at the Stockholm School of Economics, where he is the inaugural holder of the Stefan Persson Family Chair in Entrepreneurial Finance.
-His areas of expertise include corporate finance, investment banking, initial public offerings, entrepreneurial finance, private equity, venture capital, corporate governance, and asset pricing.
-Professor Ljungqvist teaches Master's, MBA, and executive courses in private equity and venture capital and a PhD course in corporate finance.
+Alexander Ljungqvist is a Swedish economist and professor of finance at the Stockholm School of Economics, where he holds the Stefan Persson Family Chair in Entrepreneurial Finance.
+His research focuses on corporate finance and entrepreneurial finance, including topics such as initial public offerings, investment banking, and private equity.

 Biography

-Ljungqvist received an MSc in economics and business from Lund University in Sweden and his MA, MPhil, and DPhil degrees in economics from Nuffield College at Oxford University.
-After teaching for five years at Oxford University's Said Business School and Merton College, where he held the Bankers Trust Fellowship, Ljungqvist joined New York University Stern School of Business in 2000, received tenure in 2005, became a full professor in 2007, and was appointed to the Ira Rennert Chair in Finance and Entrepreneurship in 2009.
-Between 2014 and 2018, Ljungqvist served as the Sidney Homer Director of NYU's Salomon Center.
-He was previously director of research of NYU's Berkley Center for Entrepreneurial Studies.
-He left NYU in 2018 to join SSE.
-He has held visiting appointments at Harvard Business School, Northwestern University's Kellogg School of Management, London Business School, the University of Sydney, Tokyo University, National University of Singapore, and Cambridge University, where he held the Sir Evelyn de Rothschild Fellowship.
+Ljungqvist received an MSc in economics and business from Lund University in Sweden and MA, MPhil, and DPhil degrees in economics from Nuffield College, University of Oxford.
+He subsequently taught at the Saïd Business School and Merton College, Oxford, where he held the Bankers Trust Fellowship, before joining the New York University Stern School of Business in 2000.
+At NYU he later held the Ira Rennert Chair in Finance and Entrepreneurship and directed the Salomon Center and the Berkley Center for Entrepreneurial Studies.
+In 2018 he joined the Stockholm School of Economics as professor of finance.

+Ljungqvist holds or has held visiting appointments at Dartmouth College, Harvard Business School, Northwestern University's Kellogg School of Management, London Business School, the University of Sydney, Tokyo University, National University of Singapore, and Cambridge University, where he was Sir Evelyn de Rothschild Fellow.

-From 2008 to 2014, Ljungqvist served as editor of the Review of Financial Studies, one of the leading scholarly journal in financial economics.
-He is also a research fellow of the Centre for Economic Policy Research in London, a founder and senior academic fellow of the Asian Bureau of Financial and Economic Research in Singapore, a fellow of the Research Institute of Industrial Economics in Stockholm (IFN), a member of the European Corporate Governance Institute in Brussels (ECGI), and a co-founder of the Nordic Initiative for Corporate Economics (NICE).
-Prior to his return to Europe in 2018, he was a research associate of the National Bureau of Economic Research in Cambridge, Massachusetts.
+From 2008 to 2014 he served as editor of the Review of Financial Studies.
+He is a research fellow of the Centre for Economic Policy Research in London, a founder and senior academic fellow of the Asian Bureau of Financial and Economic Research in Singapore, a member of the European Corporate Governance Institute in Brussels, and a co‑founder of the Nordic Initiative for Corporate Economics (NICE).
+He was previously a research associate of the National Bureau of Economic Research in Cambridge, Massachusetts.